callenbatt/fs_mavenlink_archive_tool/README.md

-# fs_deployment_utilization
+# fs_mavenlink_archive_tool
-This is an internal report which runs an export of scheduled time in Mavenlink and calculates department utilization for the coming year based on projected sales in Salesforce.
+This is an internal tool which will pull Mavenlink Workspaces from a Google Sheet update them and archive them.